 Date of last major update: 2022-12-19

-The website is partially compliant with the Digital Accessibility of Public Entity Websites and Mobile Applications Act due to the follwing inconsistencies or exclusions:
+The website is partially compliant with the Digital Accessibility of Public Entity Websites and Mobile Applications Act due to the following inconsistencies or exclusions:

 - Certain elements of the website may have too little contrast.